Key scholarship details

 Applications open

-Applications closed
+Applications close

 $500 - $4,000

-At least 1
+1

-Eligibility & selection criteria
+Eligibility and selection criteria

 Eligibility

-To be eligible for this scholarship, you must:
+To be considered for this scholarship, you must:

-- be enrolled at the University of Melbourne at the time of application and for the period of the proposed project
+- Be enrolled at the University of Melbourne at the time of application and for the period of the proposed project

 Selection criteria